blanana/SuperstarMode/README.md

 # SuperstarMode

-This is a mod for Five Nights at Freddy's: Security Breach that makes the game signifficantly harder and also adds things like my own LORE (get MatPat on this lmao), more Achievements and Bowling (yes!
+This is a mod for Five Nights at Freddy's: Security Breach that makes the game signifficantly harder and also adds things like my own LORE (get MatPat on this lmao), another Ending (Jim), more Achievements (13) and Bowling (yes!
 Bowling!)

 I tried keeping the game (somewhat) fair so that it wouldn't be an unenjoyable mess (idk how that worked out, this game can already be a mess without mods)